How to Plan an International Trip

 Bonus tips

-• Use a rewards credit card to buy Airbnb gift cards before your trip for additional savings.
+• If you plan on booking Airbnbs, use a rewards credit card to buy Airbnb gift cards before your trip for additional savings.
 For example, we have this credit card that gives us 5% back on Amazon purchases.
 You can purchase Airbnb gift cards on Amazon: a $500 Airbnb gift card will give you $25 in rewards.
 Right now they are offering Amazon Prime members a $100 amazon gift card when you sign up AND there is NO ANNUAL FEE!
 It’s a no brainer!

 • Check shopping portals like Rakuten for deals on platforms such as VRBO, select hotels, and airlines.